heusalagroup/fi.hg.core/README.md

 See also our [`ProcessUtils`](#processutils) for best practices implementing complete runtime support.

-## CrudRepository
+## Repository

-Spring Data like annotation mechanism for entities and simple `CrudRepository` implementation.
+We also provide a Spring Data inspired annotation mechanism for entities and `CrudRepository` implementation.

-First define `User` class for your entities:
+First define a class for your entity -- we'll create `User` class:

 ```typescript
 import { Table, Entity, Id, Column } from "./nor/ts/repository/Entity";